step-security-bot/go-dev-container/README.md

 1. Clone down the repository.
 1. Copy the `.devcontainer` directory to your project.
 Note:  you should not already have a `.devcontainer` directory or things could get weird.
 1. Copy the following files to the root of your project.
 All of these are optional but encouraged.
     - `.mise.toml`:  The config file for manageing specific versions of tooling you need for your Go project.
     - `cspell.json`:  The cspell config for spell checking in your project, edit to add any specific words that your project needs.
-    - `dev.sh`: This file helps launch and exec into the dev container.
+    - `dev.sh`:  Helps launch VSCode and exec into the dev container.
 This file needs some modification to use in your repository.
-See [Initial Dev Container and Project Setup](#initial-dev-container-and-project-setup) for instructions.
+See [dev.sh](#devsh) for instructions.

 ### Dev Container Setup